 We could keep going, but let's be clear: if we are against everything, we should say so.
-We are the only ones who say so, the ones who greet you in the nighttime, who cast you a wink in broad daylight.
-We are staking our lives on this open confession of faithlessness... that we do it anonymously and from behind a very different sort of mask is just evidence that we are not stupid, but seductive.
+We are the only ones who say so, the ones who greet you in the nighttime, who cast you a wink in broad dayus carve it into our own bodies.
+We pride ourselves on the scars that show how much we have suffered - how good we are.